nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * Download Oracle database zip file
 * Unzip the files
 * Run the setup.exe to install the database
+* During the setup set the database password
  The official setup guide can be found [here](https://docs.oracle.com/cd/E17781_01/install.112/e18803/toc.htm#XEINW123)

 ## Start or Stop the Oracle database